codyhouse/codyhouse-framework/README.md

 ## Global Editors

-The Global Editors are web design tools that allow you to set the style of typography elements, color themes, spacing rules, buttons, and forms directly in the browser.
+The Global Editors are visual tools that allow you to set the style of typography elements, color themes, spacing rules, buttons, and forms directly in the browser.
 They generate SCSS code that is compatible with CodyFrame.

 Explore the Editors: